danielellana14-alt/CCM101-dbarredo/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

 AWS operates a global cloud infrastructure organized into Regions and Availability Zones.
 This allows organizations to deploy applications in different geographic locations and improve availability and reliability.

+## Cloud Management Console

+The AWS Management Console is a web-based interface used to access and manage AWS services and resources.
+It allows users to create, configure, monitor, and control cloud resources without needing to use the command line.
+The console provides access to services such as EC2, S3, RDS, IAM, Lambda, and many others.

 ## Major Services

 ### Compute